Federal Reporting

 Cash Management Improvement Act (CMIA)

 The objective of this program is to assist and guide state agencies in the draw-down of federal funds, so the draw-downs are performed ‘just in time’, resulting in an interest neutral event between the state and federal government.
-To achieve this end, the Federal Reporting Team develops and submits the annual Treasury State Agreement, develops warrant (check) clearance patterns, and performs annual interest calculations on Catalog of Federal Domestic Assistance (CFDA) programs.
+To achieve this end, the Federal Reporting Team develops and submits the annual Treasury State Agreement, develops warrant (check) clearance patterns, and performs annual interest calculations on Assistance Listing (ALN) programs.
+Except for those programs that are allowed to keep the interest, earned interest for the fiscal year (based on the annualized rate equal to the average equivalent yield of 13-week Treasury Bills auctioned during the state’s fiscal year) is to be returned to the U.S. Treasury.

 Census Reporting